19 Sep Getting Sick A Week Before Your Wedding – What You Can Do!

 Sure you may have activities for your wedding planned such as dinner with family and rehearsals.
 Try to minimise and be selective of what you go to.
 You will need to go to rehearsals but do you really need to go out partying with your friends while you are recovering from the flu.
-Plan to have your hens or bucks at least 2 weeks before (we recommend a month).
+Plan to have your hens or bucks at least two weeks before (we recommend a month).
 Time to recover will give your body the time it needs to heal for your wedding day.

 Your Bridal Party Is Your Team

-If you are unwell to get what you need to heal and get better, lean on your bridal party (including your future partner) to go out and get you losenges, Lemsip, cold & flu tablets and so on.
-Also, let them know of your condition if they are going to be near you, so you don’t give them the flu as well.
+If you are unwell to get what you need to heal and get better, lean on your bridal party (including your future partner) to go out and get you lozenges, Lemsip, cold & flu tablets and so on.
+Also, let them know about your condition if they are going to be near you, so you don’t give them the flu as well.
 The last thing you want to do is make your bridal party sick on your wedding.

 Delegate… Delegate… Did I Say Delegate?!?!?!